Conversations With.... Mari de Monte

-From her detail and precision with mens cutting, to her unique style and love for music.
-I truly believe we are just hitting the surface on the kind of impact @mdm_grooming will bring to those watching her story unfold.
-Starting with this interview :)
+And we are just hitting the surface on the kind of impact she will bring to those watching her story unfold!

 "Me!
 Mari de Monte."

-what would you classify yourself as in your industry? (ex.influencer/artist/barber/educator)
+••What do you classify yourself as in your industry?

-"Aiming for all of them to be honest"
+(ex. influencer/artist/barber/educator) "Aiming for all of them to be honest!"

 "I want people to hold the industry more accountable.
 I don't believe anyone should be charging less that $50 dollars a hair cut and for every person that doesn't push themselves and their prices, it lowers the expectations of the entire industry.
 I want others to look at someone like me, who can charge more and I want them to pick up things that I've done that they can make their own the elevate their own standards."